GRAAL-Research/poutyne/docs/source/examples/semantic_segmentation.rst

 .. image:: /_static/img/semantic_segmentation/voc_segment_batch_gt.png

 It is worth mentioning that, as we have approached the segmentation task as an image translation problem, we take advantage of MSELoss for the training.
-Moreover, we believe that using the U-Net with a pre-trained encoder would help the network converge sooner and better since a pre-trained CNN (trained on the ImageNet dataset) is already familiar with some of the object classes and also some low-level image features (such as edge, texture, etc).
+Moreover, we believe that using the U-Net with a pre-trained encoder would help the network converge sooner and better.
+As this convolutional encoder is previously trained on the ImageNet, it is able to recognize low-level features (such as edge, color, etc.) and high-level features at its beginning and final layers respectively.

 .. code-block:: python